-CIBC's two strategic business lines are CIBC Retail Markets and CIBC World Markets.
-These business lines are supported by five functional groups: Administration, Technology and Operations; Corporate Development; Legal and Regulatory Compliance; Finance; and Risk Management.
-As at October 31, 2007, CIBC had a regular workforce headcount of 40,457.
-Information about CIBC's business lines and functional groups is provided in CIBC's Management Discussion and Analysis for the year ended October 31, 2007 included on pages 37 to 79 of the 2007 AAR.
+CIBC's two strategic business lines are supported by five functional groups: Technology and Operations; Corporate Development; Finance; Administration; and Risk Management.
+As at October 31, 2008, CIBC had a regular workforce headcount of 39,698.
+Information about CIBC's business lines and functional groups is provided in CIBC's Management Discussion and Analysis for the year ended October 31, 2008 included on pages 37 to 89 of the 2008 AAR.

-A more complete description of services provided by CIBC Retail Markets and CIBC World Markets can be found in the 2007 AAR on page 47 to 48.
+A more complete description of services provided by CIBC Retail Markets and CIBC World Markets can be found in the 2008 AAR on pages 56 to 60.